eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ### Model Element Types

-A model element type represents a meta-level classifier.
-Epsilon intentionally refrains from defining more details about the meaning of a model element type to be able to support diverse modelling technologies where a type has different semantics.
-For instance a MOF class, an XSD complex type and a Java class can all be regarded as model element types according to the implementation of the underlying modelling framework.
+A model element type represents a meta-level classifier for model elements.
+Epsilon intentionally refrains from defining more details about the meaning of a model element type, to be able to support diverse modelling technologies where a type has different semantics.
+For instance an Ecore EClass, an XSD complex type and a Java class can all be regarded as model element types according to the implementation of the underlying modelling framework.

+!!! info
+    As EOL is decoupled from modelling technologies (e.g. EMF, Simulink), through [Epsilon's Model Connectivity Layer](../emc), we refrain from referring to specific modelling technologies in this section as much as possible.

 In case of multiple models, as well as the name of the type, the name of the model is also required to resolve a particular type since different models may contain elements of homonymous but different model element types.
 In case a model defines more than one type with the same name (e.g. in different packages), a fully qualified type name must be provided.

-In terms of concrete syntax, inspired by ATL, the ! character is used to separate the name of the type from the name of the model it is defined in.
-For instance `Ma!A` represents the type `A` of model `Ma`.
+In terms of concrete syntax, inspired by [ATL](https://eclipse.org/atl), the `!` character is used to separate the name of the type from the name of the model it is defined in.
+For instance, `Ma!A` represents the type `A` of model `Ma`.
 Also, to support modelling technologies that provide hierarchical grouping of types (e.g. using packages) the `::` notation is used to separate between packages and classes.
 A model element type supports the following operations:

 Signature |Description
 ----------|-----------